Azure/AppConfiguration/releaseNotes/SpringCloudAzureAppConfigurationConfig.md

 }
 ```

-* An error is now thrown when more than 1 authentication method is provided.
+* To prevent unintentional results, an IllegalArgumentException exception will be thrown if both `spring.cloud.azure.appconfiguration.stores[0].name` and `spring.cloud.azure.appconfiguration.stores[0].connection-string` are provided.
 * Adds support for providing Token Credentials to the provider using the TokenCredentialProvider.
 * Fix Bug where disabled feature filters would be processed incorrectly resulting in the feature filters still running.